Marcinar1010/Readable/readme.md

     technologies used in the project:
+    - adobe xd
-    - django framework
+    - python, django framework
-    - sqlite3 database
+    - sqlite3
-    - html, css, js
+    - html, css, js, bootstrap

     Big thanks to CS50 stuff for their effort and dedication in preparing such an excellent course!